Chana Dal Recipe (Punjabi Style)

 Chana dal can even be prepared gluten free by skipping asafoetida!

-Below I share with you my steps for making split chickpeas in a pressure cooker, but it is also possible to prepare this dish entirely on the stovetop.
+Below I share with you my steps for making this lentil curry in a stovetop pressure cooker, but it is also possible to prepare this dish entirely in a pan or pot on the stovetop.

 The chana dal is delicious to serve with steamed basmati rice or jeera rice, and a side raita, kachumber (salad) or any number of vegetable side dishes.